A Lesson to Learn: Mandiant Inc. (MNDT)

 Sponsored

-The average price from analysts is $19.06, which is $4.79 above the current price.
 MNDT currently public float of 234.90M and currently shorts hold a 5.99% ratio of that float.
-Today, the average trading volume of MNDT was 3.19M shares.
+Today, the average trading volume of MNDT was 3.24M shares.

 MNDT’s Market Performance

-MNDT stocks went up by 2.61% for the week, with a monthly drop of -13.60% and a quarterly performance of -15.70%, while its annual performance rate touched -25.61%.
-The volatility ratio for the week stands at 4.33% while the volatility levels for the past 30 days are set at 3.77% for Mandiant Inc..
-The simple moving average for the period of the last 20 days is -4.58% for MNDT stocks with a simple moving average of -19.69% for the last 200 days.
+MNDT stocks went up by 17.24% for the week, with a monthly jump of 8.10% and a quarterly performance of -4.31%, while its annual performance rate touched -17.79%.
+The volatility ratio for the week stands at 8.32% while the volatility levels for the past 30 days are set at 4.98% for Mandiant Inc..
+The simple moving average for the period of the last 20 days is 15.82% for MNDT stocks with a simple moving average of -3.99% for the last 200 days.

 Analysts’ Opinion of MNDT